kenmueller/next-firebase/README.md

 > Quickly scaffold a Next.js + Firebase app

-This integrates with Firebase Functions and has a custom deploy script in order to serve dynamic Next.js apps.
+In order to serve dynamic Next.js apps on Firebase, this includes a custom deploy script that integrates with Firebase Hosting & Firebase Functions.

 ## Create a project